amit-sawhney/neural-network-builder/PROPOSAL.md

 ### Project Description

-This C++ applicationw will allow users to utilize User Interface based interaction to construct and customize the architecture of a Neural Network.
+This C++ application will allow users to utilize User Interface based interaction to construct and customize the architecture of a Neural Network.
 Visual based construction 	will allow for a better understand of the mathematical flow of Machine Learning and Neural Networks serving as a learning point of building simple neural network flows.

 ### Background/Passion